stbech/calc2tex/README.md

 # calc2tex

-Computing values of formulas and displaying them in LaTeX.
+Compute results of formulas and display them in LaTeX.

 ## Quickstart